Mr996M/AMA564-Course-Project/PINN/README.md

 `

 ### New environment version
 The original 'requirements.txt' cannot support the IDE of the whole code.
-You could download the environment by running the following command:
+We changed the versions of several packages and exported all of the needed packages to conda_forge_requirement.txt, pip_requirements.txt and other_requirements.txt.
+You could download the environment by running the following commands by order:

 `
-conda create --name PINN --file requirements.txt
+conda create -n PINN python=3.9 conda install --file conda_forge_requirements.txt -c conda-forge conda install --file other_requirements.txt pip install -r pip_requirements.txt
 `
-- This IDE update was done by two students of the AMA564 course